zedexcalibur/knockoutajaxmysql/README.md

 The MySQL database is set up with:

-CREATE DATABASE if not exists staff;
+CREATE DATABASE IF NOT EXISTS staff;
-use staff;
+USE staff;
 CREATE TABLE people
 (
 id smallint unsigned NOT NULL auto_increment,